Abandoned & Little-Known Airfields:

 a C-130 Hercules, F-14 Tomcat, and CH-53 Sea Stallion (sans no tail & tail rotor).

-A circa 2007 aerial view looking west at a former Goodfellow hangar, a C-47 on static display, and what appears to be the base headquarters building.
+A circa 2007 aerial view looking west at a former Goodfellow hangar, a C-47 on static display, and the former Wing headquarters building.

 See also: The Handbook of TX Online.